KDE/documentation-docs-krita-org/user_manual/soft_proofing.rst

     * :guilabel:`Simulate paper white and black` is used to preview the white point (or "color tint") of the paper on the current display.
 In other words, if the paper is matte, or metallic, or has some sort of sepia effect, this will be visible on your screen.
 Please take it into account that the viewing conditions' white point will still be adjusted to the one of the screen.
 It means that you cannot visually compare the physical print and the image on the screen, unless all three white points coincide: the one in the paper profile, the one the display is configured to and the white point of the light bulb that illuminates your physical print.

-    * :guilabel:`Custom` alows you to configure the final conversion step manually.
+    * :guilabel:`Custom` allows you to configure the final conversion step manually.
 You may want to configure the pipeline depending on your goal:

         Preview color gamut (or "color variety") of the image
             * :guilabel:`Rendering Intent` --> :guilabel:`Relative Colorimetric`